 The discovery of the bronze age culture of Ban Chiang changed views about the technological sophistication of prehistoric Southeast Asia.
 Before the 1970s, Southeast Asia was considered a technological backwater.
 The prevailing scholarly opinion held that the earliest metal use in Southeast Asia was no older than ca. 500 B.C.

 But the 1974 and 1975 excavations at Ban Chiang—as well as survey and excavations at Non Nok Tha, Ban Phak Top, Ban Tong, and Don Klang—demonstrated that Southeast Asia did have sophisticated metallurgy as early as the first half of the 2nd millennium B.C.
 This is over a thousand years earlier than was previously suspected.
 Another surprise was that this timeframe was long before there were traces, in the archaeological record of the area, of any societies more complex than simple egalitarian villages.

-The monograph is organized in three parts:
+The monograph is organized in four parts:

 - A background section on current understanding of metals in prehistoric societies and methods for their study

 - Presentation of detailed metal evidence from the four sites, including classification, technical analyses, and excavated contexts

 - Discussion of the larger regional context, including a chapter on copper production evidence by Dr. Vincent Pigott

 - A detaled catalog of all the contextual and analytical information about the 639 metal objects, five prills, and 102 crucibles and crucible fragments from the four sites, including photomicrographs.